 Letting others help you when your health restricts you from doing your regular life is just as important as asking for help online.

-If you have health concerns and are looking for a way for earn extra income or work full-time, remember that earning money online can give you the flexibility of hours that you need while having chances to increase your income and having something positive and new to focus on.
+If you have health concerns and are looking for a way for earn extra income or work full-time, remember that earning money online can give you the flexibility of hours that you need while providing opportunities to increase your income while having something positive and new to focus on.

 Please remember to take breaks, schedule days off or take them as you need them.
 Realize that there will be ups and downs throughout, so plan your best method to deal with them.